Embedded contact homology and open book decompositions: ECH for manifolds with torus boundary

-The goal of this section is to define the homology groups $ECH(N,\bdry N,\alpha)$ and $\widehat{ECH}(N,\bdry N,\alpha)$ which appear in the statement of Theorem~\ref{thm: equivalence of ECHs}.
-They are variants of $ECH(N,\alpha)$ and in many ways can be viewed as ECH groups relative to the boundary of $N$, hence the notation.
-We will assume that the almost complex structure $J$ on $\R\times N$ is Morse-Bott regular, and suppress it from the notation.
+The goal of this subsection is to define the homology groups $ECH(M,\bdry M,\alpha)$ and $\widehat{ECH}(M,\bdry M,\alpha)$ which appear in the statement of Theorem~\ref{thm: equivalence of ECHs}.
+They are variants of $ECH(M,\alpha)$ and in many ways can be viewed as ECH groups relative to the boundary of $M$, hence the notation.

+Let $M$ be a manifold with $\partial M \simeq T^2$.
+Let $\alpha$ be a contact form on $M$ which is nondegenerate on $int(M)$ and such that $\partial M$ is a {\em negative} Morse-Bott torus.
+Then the ECH groups introduced in Section~\ref{subsection: defns of ECH with t2 bdry} are defined for $(M, \alpha)$ In the rest of this section we make the further assumption that there exists a properly embedded oriented surface $(\Sigma, \bdry \Sigma ) \subset (M,\bdry M)$ with connected boundary such that an orbit of the Morse-Bott torus has algebraic intersection number one with $\Sigma$.

-Recall that $\bdry N$ is foliated by a {\em negative} Morse-Bott family $\mathcal{N}$ of simple orbits of slope $\infty$.
-We assume without loss of generality that $\alpha$ is nondegenerate away from $\bdry N$, after a $C^k$-small perturbation for an arbitrary large $k$.
-We pick two orbits from $\mathcal{N}$ and label them $h$ and $e$.
-There is a perturbation of $\alpha$ near $\bdry N$ which makes $h$ hyperbolic and $e$ elliptic.
-Moreover, $I(h,e,Z)=1$ if $Z$ is the annulus between the two orbits on $\bdry N$.
+As before, we pick two orbits on $\partial M$ and label them $h$ and $e$.
+There is a perturbation of $\alpha$ near $\bdry M$ which makes $h$ hyperbolic and $e$ elliptic; $h$ corresponds to the maximum and $e$ to the minimum of the perturbing Morse function.